-“That intellect which distinguishes incorrectly between the right and the wrong, and between that which is to be done and that which is not to be done, is rajasic” (18:31).
 This does not mean being wrong all the time, but being right sometimes and wrong sometimes, sometimes on the beam and sometimes off.
 This is the experience of nearly everyone: you win a few and you lose a few.
 This is because our understanding is imperfect and also because it can be clouded by various mental factors, not the least of which is simple ignorance.
 At the root of this condition is fluctuation of the very mind-substance, the chitta, so it cannot perfectly intuit the nature of objects and actions.
 Desires and fears flaw our judgment.

 The key to this state is the word viparitan, which Sargeant translates “perverted,” but which actually means “contrary” or “turned backward.”
 The idea is that the mind is in a state of continual reversal that sees things opposite to what they really are.
 The mind has become like a photographic negative: what is really light is dark, and what is really dark is light.
 This is the habitual state of a tamasic intellect.
 Everything is consistently false, contrary to reality.
 This is the state of literal negativity.
 It is a terrible thing.